Resources

 Clean Area

-An area with defined particle and microbiological cleanliness standards.
-Source: GMP Draft Annex 1
+A clean area is an area with defined particle and microbiological cleanliness standards.
+Source: GMP Draft Annex 1…

 C